YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 the stuff that seems to slow him down.
 <br/>
 <br/>
-Moreover, I'd argue that most devlopers are using a single dominant programming-language in at-least 80% of their time and a handful of keyboard shortcuts
+Moreover, I'd argue that most developers are using a single dominant programming-language in at-least 80% of their time and a handful of keyboard shortcuts
 (or worse - using the mouse).
-Imagine the ROI boost of being fulent with syntax or shortcuts you're using repeatedly on a daily basis.
+Imagine the ROI boost of being fluent with syntax or shortcuts you're using repeatedly on a daily basis.
 The real benefit won't be the time-savings - it'll be the context-switches reduction.
 You'll find yourself much less wandering and consequently staying in focus.
 <br/>